wfischer42/face-shield/README.md

 If you're using the recommended materials for each design, then a shield cut from a v1.x file should fit on any v1.y RC1, RC2, or RC3 headband.
 If you find a problem with the design, compatible, please [open an issue!](https://github.com/make4covid/face-shield/issues/new?assignees=&labels=&template=design-issue-template.md&title=)

+## Releasing New Versions
+This repository's benevolent dictators can [release new versions here](https://github.com/make4covid/face-shield/releases) once changes have been validated.
+Simply click `Draft New Release` and provide an incremented version number, along with a description of the changes made for that version.
+For changes that impact component compatibility, such as a change in peg positions, increment the major version.
+For all other changes (e.g. `v1.5` -> `v2.0`), increment the minor version (e.g. `1.3` -> `1.4`).

+If a release hasn't been fully validated, you can mark it as a `pre-release`, which you can update once validation is complete.

 # Issues?
 If you find a problem with a design, compatibility between files, safety, documentation, or suggestions for improvement, please [open an issue!](https://github.com/make4covid/face-shield/issues/new?assignees=&labels=&template=design-issue-template.md&title=)